Public Hearing on Limiting Dab Sales to Registered Patients (HB 1642)

 How to Take Action

-2. Click on "HB 1642 Cannabis concentrates," then click the link that says, "I would like my position noted for the legislative record."
+Click on "HB 1614 Home cultivation of cannabis," then click the link that says, "I would like my position noted for the legislative record."

-3. On the next page, make sure you select "CON" as your position.
+On the next page, make sure you select "PRO" as your position.
 Complete the form with your information, and feel free to put "Patients and Users for Reasonable Policy" as your Organization.

 UW Addictions, Drug, & Alcohol Institute Workgroup on High THC Cannabis Policies